Our evolving connection with food and how to visualize it in commercial advertising

 Spotlight on: Eating for mental health

-Earlier this year, the 2022 Food and Health survey from the International Food Information Council (IFIC) found that more than half (56%) of Americans reported feeling “very” or “somewhat” stressed over the preceding six months, with 30% reducing or managing stress through nutrition and diet choices.
+Earlier this year, the 2022 Food and Health survey from the International Food Information Council (IFIC) found that more than (56%) of Americans reported feeling “very” or “somewhat” stressed over the preceding six months, with 30% reducing or managing stress through nutrition and diet choices.
 33% of Gen Zers reported seeking mental health or emotional benefits from foods and beverages.
-Meanwhile, according to research from Ketchum, searches for “mood-boosting foods” rose by 50% year-over-year.
+Meanwhile, according to research from Ketchum, searches for “mood-boosting foods” by 50% year-over-year.

 With awareness about mental health on the rise, it makes sense that people are eating with mental well-being in mind.
 Eating regularly, minding your gut health, consuming healthy fats, and minimizing caffeine intake are all ways someone might choose to address their mental health through food.
 “Foods said to support mental health include fruits, veggies, legumes, seeds, and Omega-3s,” the content team adds.
 Some ingredients to consider might be flaxseeds, chia seeds, brussels sprouts, walnuts, and beyond.